Precision vs. Recall: Key Differences and Use Cases

 The F1 Score: Harmonizing Precision and Recall

 The F1 score is a crucial metric in predictive modeling, balancing precision and recall.
-It offers a single value to gauge classification accuracy, essential for evaluating models.
+It offers a single value to gauge classification accuracy, which is essential for evaluating models.
 The F1 score is derived from the harmonic mean of precision and recall:

 F1 = 2 × (precision × recall) / (precision + recall)